Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 But where I begin to have issue is that this is not easy to read.
 Someone coming into the code and not understanding the OOCSS framework has to really dig into the code to figure out what this means.
 Why does this combination of classes work?
 If changes are to be made, a developer needs to get into the markup as well as the CSS.
 In some cases, this may be a real issue depending on how other features are wired to the markup and classes.
 We all 'know' that we should create special selectors for JS, but do all developers do the right thing?

-I don't 100% understand the naming convention of OOCSS, but for myself I like to use names that have meaning that everyone can understand.
-I want my cake and to be able to eat it too.
-After all, we are developers and we are masters of our domain, right.
+I don't 100% understand the naming convention of OOCSS either.
+I like to use names that have meaning that everyone can understand.
+I want my cake and eat it too.
+After all, we are developers and we are masters of our domain, right?

 Gettng back to semantic HTML and CSS.
 In the markup we are writing, it would make the most sense to use a class name that has meaning related to the content within.
 Lets use that `.billing-info` class again.
 This seems like a name that belongs to a form, so lets append this to a semantically correct tag like `fieldset`.